DIY Mudroom Corner Bench – with this step by step tutorial, you can make a mudroom corner bench that adds both beauty and function!

 1″ x 2″ primed trim boards (for front trim pieces)

-Paint (I used Behr Premium Plus Ultra Bright White in a satin finish)
+Paint (I used Behr Premium Plus Ultra Bright White in a satin finish.
+I love how the bright white contrasts with the repose gray on the walls.)

 Wood Stain (I love General Finish Java Gel Stain)